sshalem/Spring-Boot/08-Spring-Security/03_JWT/04-jwt-main-refresh-token-inDB/README.md

 <img src="https://img.shields.io/badge/- 4.13.
 Test_App %20- green" height=30px>

 Run project of `03-jwt-main-refresh-token` . </br>
-I have `data-H2.sql` , `data-MySql.sql` , `data-PostGreSql.sql` to initialize the DB with some data . (depends on which DB I'm connected to) </br>
+to initialize the DB with some data .
+All files have the same data. (depends on which DB I'm connected to) I have
-All files have the same data.
+1. `data-H2.sql`
+2. `data-MySql.sql`
+3. `data-PostGreSql.sql`

 ```sql
 -------------------------